Georgi Vazov

-Georgi Minchov Vazov was a Bulgarian and Russian officer and Minister of War.
+Georgi Minchov Vazov (January 5, 1860 – August 13, 1934) was a Bulgarian-Russian militiaman.
 He was one of the main organizers of the 1886 Bulgarian coup d'état, aimed at the dethronement of Prince Alexander Battenberg.
 During the First Balkan War, he commanded the Eastern Sector during the Siege of Adrianople, where the offensive that led to the capture of the city took place.

 Biography

 Georgi Vazov was born on January 5, 1860, in Sopot.
 He is the 5th child in the family of merchant Mincho Vazov and Saba Hadjinikolova-Vazova.
 He is the brother of the writer Ivan Vazov, the doctor Kiril Vazov, lieutenant general Vladimir Vazov, politician Boris Vazov.
 He is the father of the director Alexander Vazov and the uncle of the politician Ivan Vazov.

 Vazov grew up in a relatively wealthy family.
 His father Mincho Vazov is a major merchant and entrepreneur, owner of some of the largest shops in the center of Sopot, trading in Wallachia.
 In 1866, the eldest brother of the Ivan family took young Georgi to the "mutual school" in Klisura with teacher Nacho Trufchev.
 Georgi Vazov reflects about the school as he comments:

 In 1873 he graduated from the mutual school in his hometown, but due to the health problems his father had, he had to work in his fathers shop.
 In the autumn of 1874 he entered the 3rd high school class of the Aprilov High School in Gabrovo, but in 1876 due to a riot that he participated in, he was expelled from the high school and returned to Sopot.
 Sopot did not revolt during the April Uprising of 1876, but nevertheless the people of Sopot witnessed the atrocities of the Bashi-bazouk.

 After the suppression of the uprising in the autumn of the same year, Mincho Vazov decided to send his son Georgi to Oltenitza, Romania, to his brother Kiril.
 He stayed there for a year and studied at the Bulgarian school there.